rider-waite-smith-three of swords

 You may ask what a sanctifying intelligence, has to do with sorrow?
 To make this simple, she is the Crone in this card, and the Crone is the death of the you that you think you are; and the Crone is all sorrowful for the destruction she must make on those creations she Loves into being.
 In your bright and beautiful soul resides this great sorrow of having to be both the life and death of your physical body.
 To have, to take or lose the life of one you love is a deeply sorrowful experience; for even the most evil of us Loves their body.
 Therefore all that Creates, is full of sorrow as well as love.
 The shadow image of love is sorrow.
 In the universe of things, you can't have one with out the other.

 Let me explain: many of us think that "freedom of choice" is happiness, but we forget that in order to have "freedom of choice", we must have a beginning and an end, for form requires measurement.
 As Spirit, we just Are; infinite energy without measurement!
 In the One Energy there is no up, no down, no in and no out; We just are as timeless frequency, everywhere and nowhere at the same time.
 But as a Spirit who runs a material body, we are both Transmitter and the Transmitted giving us the freedom to choose up, down, in or out and/or our own identity.
 What few of us choose to remember is that freedom is really free-doom (Anglo-Saxon for "I choose my own death"), not only do we get to choose our own definitions of self, we also get to choose our body's death.
-Be it ignorant or intelligent choice it is still our Soul's choice.
+Be it ignorant or intelligent choice it is still the Soul's choice.
 Freedom of choice also brings great sorrow and great joy, love and sadness etc. Again, we have bodies so that we may form the necessary "soft ware" to operate the "Wet Ware" of the Living Measurement of I AM; in other words, a discriminating operational personality called "Me".
-Spirit doesn't discriminate as all is of it, in it and as it.
+Spirit doesn't discriminate as all is of it, in it and as it and what is experienced through in- form- action becomes Knowledge which is neither good nor bad.
 Hence, Spirit's Self- Measurement begins as I AM, which denotes existence, but as what, hasn't been decided yet.
+Therefore, all "Me's" are and assumption.
 Only after much Wisdom (Chokmah) and Understanding (Binah) can "as what" be decided.
 Then Chessed, the 4th Sephiroth-Mercy, is the architect who designs "what" and Geburah, the 5th Sephiroth-Severity , who is ruling planet is Saturn, adds "Time".

 The Thoth Tarot 3 of Swords-Sorrow, the number of the major arcana--key 3 The Empress and to Her the great Sorrow of the Mother/destroyer is felt as "freedom of choice" is not understood by her children, who often confuse it with desire.
 Hence, she has given birth to Beautiful Children who often think themselves into ugliness and become monsters in their own "i's".
 This hurts a loving mother.
 Also the fact that those beautiful children, who excel, must also end; is yet another addition to the burden of sorrow, that arrives with every loving attachment in this world of matter.